-Once the trench area is cleaned, put grounded stone or pea gravel in the ditch.
+Once the trench area is cleaned, put a grounded stone or pea gravel in the ditch.
 Ensure that the pea gravel or grounded stones occupy at least 1-inch of the trench.
-Double check that all the corners of the trench has been covered by pea gravel.
+Double-check that all the corners of the trench have been covered by pea gravel.

 To firmly keep the drainage pipes in place, ensure that they are connected with the pipe couplings.
 Ensure that the drainage pipe is firmly held in place.